Chapter 44:

 They’re working together, Lilly and the imp.
 They’ve always been working together.
 She’s coming to kill you.
 But she’s on her last legs.
 Kill her first.
 End your suffering.

 Zenobia saw Lilly approaching over the horizon.
 How did she look so normal?
 Why was she crying?
 Mop gripped tightly in her watery form as she braced herself.
-Another one of the fronds fell off.
-Her other hand clutched at her glowing eye.
-Her body tensed.
+Another fronds fell.
+Her other hand clutched at her glowing eye while her form tensed.
 But a creature made of wood and water couldn’t cry.

-A fist felt warm.
+Lilly's fist felt warm.
 It gelled her body.
 The flow of blood and the feeling of a human heart beat invaded her cold liquid torso.
+A human form!
 How dare Lilly show off like that!
-Zenobia felt herself fly backwards from the force of the punch.
+Zenobia flew backwards from the force of the punch.
 She broke through refinery pipes.
-Her body rolled, then splashed into shallow ocean to merge.
+Her gelled elemental form rolled, then splashed into shallow ocean.
 Tides rushing inland showed signs of slowing.

-Morning light’s first hint of glow reflected in the evening clouds.
+Morning light’s first hint of glow reflected over evening clouds.

 Ramen-sensei